TREATMENT

 TELEHEALTH

 Online psychological treatment is available by request with Dr. Peter Eide.
 This method of treatment is ideal for people who are not able to attend face-to-face sessions.
-This can include using Zoom , FaceTime (Apple products only) or Skype, Vsee (both Apple and Windows) or other programs.
+This can include using FaceTime (both Apple and Windows) or Zoom.

 Discover Relief